B-Varun/demo-project/Readme.txt

-This is a ReadMe file for the new Git Project
+This is a ReadMe file for the new Git Project\nThis is inside the master Branch